AymanMidan/AymanMidan/README.md

 <p align="center">

-🚀 Building intelligent systems with a strong focus on security and real-world impact
+🚀 Building intelligent systems with a strong focus on reliability and real-world impact

 </p>